ftrias/TeensyDebug/README.md

 ===========================================
 By Fernando Trias, June 2020

-This module provides breakpoint support for the Teensy 4 (and 3.x in the future) platform from PJRC without need for an external debug interface.
+This module provides breakpoint support for the Teensy 3.x and 4.x platform from PJRC without need for an external debug interface.
 The module provides:

 1. GDB Remote Serial Protocol stub so that GDB can connect to the Teensy and perform live debugging.

-2. Ability to set/clear breakpoints and query registers and memory.
+2. Ability to set/clear breakpoints and query registers and memory on running and paused programs.

 3. Catch hard crashes and display diagnosics.